brainstormforce/bb-bootstrap-alerts/readme.txt

 == Description ==

 Simple Bootstrap Alerts for Beaver Builder.
+It can provide Alerts as per bootstrap classes or you can style your alerts custom.

 == Installation ==